vmullet/RP6_JAVA_CLIENT/README.md

 On the base, you need to install the example program **I2C-Master-Slave**.

-On the wifi module, you need to install the example program **WIFI-REMOTE-CONTROL-2**
+On the wifi module, you need to install the program **WIFI-REMOTE-CONTROL-2** (A link to download it will be posted soon)

 The installation can be done by using the software **RP6-LOADER** from the CD containing drivers for the robot.